CCI-Tools/cate/doc/source/user_manual/um_cli.rst

     cate ds copy esacci.OZONE.mon.L3.NP.multi-sensor.multi-platform.MERGED.fv0002.r1 -t 2006-01-01,2007-12-31

-The section :doc:`um_config` describes, how to configure the location of directory in which Cate stores such synchronised data.
+The section Configuration in :doc:`um_setup` describes, how to configure the location of directory in which Cate stores such synchronised data.

 Inspect available operations